modmail-dev/Modmail/README.md

 Thread conversations are automatically logged and a log link (logs.modmail.tk) is provided with each thread.

 ### Automatic Updates
 The bot checks for new updates every hour and automatically updates to a newer version if found.
 You can disable this functionality by adding a `disable_autoupdates` config variable.
+This bot is under active development so you can always look forward to new, useful features!

 ## Contributing
 This project is licenced under MIT.
 Feel free to contribute to the development of this bot.